Projects Summaries

 The eastcree.org web site is tri-lingual: Cree, English and French.
 One of its goals is to promote Cree language survival.
 In addition to researching the Cree language, these projects also includes technical research for putting syllabic fonts and sound files on the web, in discussion groups and in relational databases.

-Every year several Cree students selected by the School Board are offered work-training opportunities on the project . (see Credits , and contact Cree Programs if you want to apply).
+Cree students selected by the School Board can be offered work-training opportunities on the project (Contact Cree Programs if you want to apply).

 Funding Sources